Pastoral landscapes and fairytale castles

-This lake is famous for one thing: its eponymous monster, which many people still believe exists.
-But whether “Nessie” is real or not, there is ample reason to visit what is Scotland’s most famous lake.
-A boat tour across the water is the best way to take in the fresh air at this lake—and the best chance you’ll get to spot “Nessie”—but don’t forget to check out the views from the Urquhart Castle, one of Scotland's biggest.
+According to local folklore, a legendary creature called the Loch Ness Monster inhabits this dark freshwater lake close to Inverness.
+Whether “Nessie” is real or not, there is ample reason to visit what is Scotland’s most famous body of water.
+A boat tour across this intriguing lake is the best way to take in the immense scenery, breathe the fresh Highland air, and to try and spot the monster itself.
+Be sure to check out the views from the Urquhart Castle, one of Scotland's biggest.

-Inhabited since the Iron Age, the Edinburgh Castle is a symbol of Scottish antiquity, a landmark that today has become one of the country’s most famous.
+Inhabited since the Iron Age, Edinburgh Castle is a symbol of Scottish antiquity, a landmark that today has become one of the country’s most famous.
 Once the residence of Scottish royalty, the fort today beams with historical landmarks, including the One O’Clock Gun, a WWII-era gun that fires a shot every day at 1 pm.
-Walk the Royal Mile on a sunny day—and don’t forget to quench your thirst with one of the many pubs on Edinburgh’s most famous walk.
+Walk the Royal Mile on a sunny day—and be sure to quench your thirst with a pint at one of the many pubs on Edinburgh’s most famous road.

-Scotland is a magnificent place to visit during the autumn (September to November) and spring (late March to May) months.
+Scotland is a magnificent place to visit during autumn (September to November) and spring (late March to May).
 In the springtime, temperatures are warmer, and the country’s green landscapes once again take on their vivid shine.
-Autumn and spring are also the off-season in Scotland, and offer the perfect opportunity to enjoy Edinburgh and Glasgow.
-The warmest in the year (mid-60s to the high-70s), the months of July and August are generally also a good time to visit, especially if you're looking to hike in the Highlands.
+Autumn and spring are also the off-season in Scotland, and offer the perfect opportunity to enjoy Edinburgh and Glasgow when they are less crowded.
+July and August are the warmest months of the year (mid-60s to the high-70s), and they are a good time to visit if you're looking to hike in the Highlands.

 Fast & easy travel planning